Photon emission from weakly magnetized neutral pions: Evaluation of functions

 \section{Evaluation of $\mathcal{F}_{\kappa}^{(j)}$ functions}

-By using the expansions for the translation invariant part of the propagator and the product of the Schwinger phases in Eq.~(\ref{prod-three-phases}), we derive the following expression for the amplitude for the pion decay:
+By using the expansions for the translation-invariant part of the propagator and the product of the Schwinger phases in Eq.~(\ref{prod-three-phases}), we derive the following expression for the amplitude for the pion decay:

 with the functions $\hat{G}^{(i)}(s)$ and $\mathcal{I}_i$ ($i=0,1,2$) defined in Eqs.~(\ref{prop-weak}) and (\ref{phase-weak}), respectively.
 The explicit expressions for partial contributions $\mathcal{F}_{\kappa}^{(j)}$ read